openfido/openfido-app-service/README.md

     npm install
     npm start

 If the frontend is running, navigate to http://localhost:3000/ and sign in with the super admin user.
-For first time set up, you will need to create an organization under settings.
-You can also checkout the frontend setup instructions on the [openfido-client repo](https://github.com/slacgismo/openfido-client)
+For first time set up, you will need to create an organization under settings. <br />
+You can also checkout the frontend setup instructions on the [openfido-client repo](https://github.com/slacgismo/openfido-client).

 ## Deployment